apiaryio/api-blueprint/API Blueprint Specification.md

 #### Description
 Discussion of URI parameters in the _scope of the parent section_.

 This section **must** be composed of nested list items only.
 This section **must not** contain any other elements.
-Each of the list items describes a single URI parameter.
+Each list item describes a single URI parameter.
 The nested list items subsections inherit from the [Named section](#def-named-section) and are subject to additional formatting as follows:

     + <parameter name>: `<example value>` (<type> | enum[<type>], required | optional) - <description>